simonw/google-drive-to-sqlite/README.md

 ```
 <!-- [[[end]]] -->

+## Privacy policy

+This tool requests access to your Google Drive account in order to retrieve metadata about your files there.
+It also offers a feature that can download the content of those files.

+The credentials used to access your account are stored in the auth.json file on your computer.
+The metadata and content retrieved from Google Drive is also stored only on your own personal computer.

+At no point to the developers of this tool gain access to any of your data.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: